Moosemorals/vm-manager/README.md

 * Add `create` mode, which will turn on vga (on the virtual hardware), sdl (for display), and not daemonize (because thats incompatiable with display).

+## Licence

+Code is licenced under the [ISC](LICENCE.txt) licence, which is basicaly the MIT licence but tidied up a little.